 Floor wax is just a natural product that you can use it against your floor pretty easily.
 If you are not sure about what you are doing, simply go through the manufacturer’s instruction.
 You can also take help from someone else who has firsthand experience about waxing.

-Keep Sweeping and Mopping
+Keep Sweeping And Mopping

 Sweep and mop your floor a lot.
 Pick up dirt and dust as much as you can.
 Whatever you cannot get off the floor is likely to get stick to the floor permanently while waxing.
 It will stay there unless some strips of the floor wax.

-Use a New Sponge Mop
+Use A New Sponge Mop

 You can use any mop at other times, but make sure you are not using a used one while waxing your floor.
 Do not ever do it even if your used mop looks completely clean.
 Use a sponge mop and a brand new one since there is every possibility of dirt getting into the wax using a used one, which will eventually ruin the look.

-Line You Bucket and Fill with Wax
+Line You Bucket And Fill With Wax

-Line the mop bucket that you are using with a trash bag.
+Line the mop bucket that you are using with a trash bin.
 Also, fill it with floor wax.
 You can use the garbage bag so that the wax does not get caked onto your mop bucket and ruin it for good.
 You can skip this part if you are using a flat wax applicator mop.

-Apply Wax to the Mop
+Apply Wax To The Mop

 Dip a sponge mop into the bowl of wax or maybe pour some of it onto the wax applicator mop.
 Press the mop into its wringer part against the side of the bucket if it is dripping.
 Make your mop damp with wax, but do not let it get wrung or dry, neither dripping.

-Clean One Section at a Time
+Clean One Section At A Time

 Choose a small section of the floor and apply the wax there at a time.
 Always start from the exact opposite end of your room from the door so that you would not have to cross the already waxed portion to get to the other side.